-The engineer is responsible for identifying two zones in which gauge/core correlation is to be performed.
-These two zones are to be randomly selected within each of two density sublots of the 750 ton test strip.
+The engineer will identify two zones in which gauge/core correlation is to be performed.
+These two zones will be randomly selected within each of two density sublots of the 750 ton test strip.
 Test strip sublots 1 and 2 are identified as between 50-400 tons and 401-750 tons, respectively.
 Each zone shall consist of five locations across the mat as identified in Appendix A. The following shall be determined at each of the five locations within both zones:

-- Two one-minute nuclear density gauge readings for QC team - Two one-minute nuclear density gauge readings for QV team - Pavement core sample
+- two one-minute nuclear density gauge readings for QC team - two one-minute nuclear density gauge readings for QV team - pavement core sample reports shall be submitted to the department upon completion, and approved before paving resumes.